icub-tech-iit/creo2urdf/README.md

 | `sensorBlobs` | String | empty | Array of strings (possibly on multiple lines) represeting complex XML blobs that will be included as child of the `<sensor>` element |

 ##### XML Blobs options
-IF you use extensions of URDF, we frequently want to add non-standard tags as child of the `<robot>` root element.
+If you use extensions of URDF, we frequently want to add non-standard tags as child of the `<robot>` root element.
 Using the XMLBlobs option, you can pass an array of strings (event on multiple lines) represeting complex XML blobs that you want to include in the converted URDF file.
 This will be included without modifications in the converted URDF file.
 Note that every blob must have only one root element.